 - This too much rises temperature melt snow mountains of our environment which floods the low lying areas of our earth.

 - This also changes the biological activity of oceans and the patterns of cropping.
 Therefore, the presence of excess carbon dioxide in the atmosphere brings about climate change.

 Global Warming Solutions

-- Balancing the quantity of CO2 present in the earth’s atmosphere.
+- Balancing the quantity of carbon dioxide present in the earth’s atmosphere by growing plants.
+This method removes greenhouse gases from the earth’s atmosphere.

 - Stop the use of cooling agents like chlorofluorocarbon.